 5. An aquarium heater should be installed near where there is a good water flow

-Although water can transfer heat fairly quick, a large aquarium without a good water flow can still result in an uneven water temperature in different parts of the fish tank.
+Water can transfer heat fairly quick.
+However, a large aquarium without a good water flow can still result in an uneven water temperature in different parts of the fish tank.
 It is unhealthy for the fish.
-You should always have good water current in your aquarium, and the best place to install the heater is near either the intake or the outflow of your filter system.
+You should always have good water current in your aquarium.
+The best place to install the heater is near either the intake or the outflow of your aquarium filter system.
 You may also place an air stone directly below the heater to have the air bubbles bring the water up around the heater.

 6. Too low or too high wattage aquarium heaters are not suitable